kralamoure/d1util/README.md

-# d1util
+# retroutil

-`d1util` is a library of low-level utilities for Dofus 1, reverse engineered from its client (originally written in ActionScript 2).
+`retroutil` is a library of low-level utilities for Dofus 1, reverse engineered from its client (originally written in ActionScript 2).

 ## Requirements